lucapette/website/content/writing/my-programming-principles.md

 those three lines, you align that test with your internal conventions.
 The codebase is living organism: it's a garden and you take care of it every day.
-You prevent bad habits from forming, you heal that spot that is a bit sick, you give more water to the plants that need it the most.
+You prevent bad habits from forming, you heal that spot that is a bit sick, you don't forget to water the plants.
 My first encounter with this analogy is a [commit](https://github.com/rails/rails/commit/fb6b80562041e8d2378cad1b51f8c234fe76fd5e) made by [@fxn](https://twitter.com/fxn).
 It stuck with me ever since.